Learning Abroad Center

 All MSID-Ecuador students who are US citizens will enter Ecuador on a tourist visa, which is granted upon arrival, and valid for 90 days.
 Therefore, it is not necessary to apply for a visa in advance.

-Once in Ecuador, students will work with the staff at our partner organization to complete paperwork for an extension of their visa.
+Once in Ecuador, you will work with the staff at our partner organization to complete paperwork for an extension of your visa.
 The extension fee is already included in the program fee.
+You will receive specific instructions about the requirements for the extension paperwork process via email.

-The Learning Abroad Center will also provide a letter confirming the visa process, which students should carry with them as they travel to Ecuador, in case they are questioned by airline or immigration officials.
+The Learning Abroad Center will also provide a letter confirming the visa process, which you should carry with you as they travel to Ecuador, in case you are questioned by airline or immigration officials.

 Note that visa regulations are subject to change without prior notification, depending on current Ecuadorian immigration policies.